evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## Text patterns

 You can use regular expressions to identify text patterns.
-For example, you check if the responses mentions competitors, named company products, include emails or specific topical words.
-Such descriptors return a binary score ("True" or "False") for pattern match.
+For example, check if the responses mention competitors, named company products, include emails, or specific topical words.
+These descriptors return a binary score ("True" or "False") for pattern matches.

-Let's check if responses contain words related to the topic of compensation (such as `salary', 'benefits' or 'payroll').
-You can pass this word list to the `IncludesWords` descriptor.
+Let's check if responses contain words related to compensation (such as salary, benefits, or payroll).
+Pass this word list to the `IncludesWords` descriptor.
+This will also check for word variants.

 Add an optional display name for this eval: